Intertextile Shanghai 2026

 Exports to the EU, the country’s main export market with a share of over 45 percent, soared 17.3 percent on a monthly basis in May, she noted.

-The Eurozone countries saw a GDP decline of 3.8 percent in the first quarter, according to official data, marking the worst figure since quarterly data has been released since 1995.
+The Eurozone countries saw a GDP decline of 3.8 percent in the first quarter, according to official data, marking the worst figure since quarterly data was released since 1995.
 The U.S. economy, in the meantime, contracted 5 percent.

 Stating that the economy’s main locomotive sectors saw a revival in exports compared to a month earlier, Pekcan said automotive exports jumped 95.5 percent, ready-wear exports rose 45.5 percent, and textile and defense exports climbed 35.5 percent and 33.9 percent, respectively.